input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-aggregator-node.md

 :::

-## Set up the DMQ node (unstable)
+## Set up the DMQ node (beta)

-:::danger
+:::info

-The DMQ node setup is currently **unstable** and not suitable for production use.

-During the stabilization and ramp-up phase of the DMQ network:
+The DMQ node setup is currently **beta**.
+During the stabilization and ramp-up phase of the DMQ network, signatures received through it may not be enough to reach the quorum and thus produce valid certificates.

-- Signatures are still sent to the central aggregator (using the DMQ node is harmless)
-- This section is subject to frequent changes.

 :::